dmorse/pscfpp/README.md

 that write converged chemical potential and monomer concentration fields to specific files.

-The usual command line syntax for invoking the pscf_fd program for one-dimensional SCFT calculations is
+The usual command line syntax for invoking the pscf_1d program for one-dimensional SCFT calculations is
 ```
-pscf_fd -p param -c command -e
+pscf_1d -p param -c command -e
 ```
 where "param" denotes the name of a parameter file, and "command" denotes the name of a command file.
 The -p and -c options are required.